wpmetabox/mb-rest-api/readme.txt

 == Screenshots ==

 == Changelog ==

+= 2.0.1 - 2022-10-14 =
+- Ensure group value is always an array.
+Fix PHP warning when group has no values.

 = 2.0.0 - 2022-10-11 =
 - Complete rewrite the plugin for clarity and maintainability